changhaonan/A3VLM/data_gen/README.md

 ## Check the results

-You mean browse the output folder.
+You can browse the output folder to check the annotation result.
 For a specific object, for example 149, the annotation visualization is saved in `${output_path}/149/raw_images/visual_images`.

 For the following how to use these data, please check the model part of this repo.